Gauge Invariant Propagators and States in Quantum Electrodynamics: Introduction

-In gauge theories, such non-locality is of course essential.
-A crucial role is then played by constraints, and by the requirement of gauge invariance.
+In gauge theories, a crucial role is played by constraints, and by the requirement of gauge invariance.
 This was recognized early on by Dirac, as part of his efforts to quantize constrained theories \cite{dirac50,dirac64}; he used operator representations of the constraints to annihilate physical states.
 Dirac was thereby led \cite{dirac55} to introduce gauge-invariant ``physical states" in Quantum Electrodynamics (QED); and the constraints were then the generators of the QED gauge transformations.

 One can also define gauge-invariant states prepared by a path integral, which are of course non-local objects.
-These states will satisfy the operator constraints provided that the action, the measure, and the set of summed paths are themselves invariant under the transformations generated by the constraints.
-A good example is provided in quantum gravity by the Hartle-Hawking ``no-boundary" wave-function of the universe \cite{hartleH}, where one has a Euclidean path-integral over four-dimensional metrics.
+These states will satisfy the operator constraints provided that the action, the measure, and the set of summed paths are themselves invariant under the transformations generated by the constraints \cite{halliwell}.
+A good example, already noted above, is provided in quantum gravity by the Hartle-Hawking ``no-boundary" wave-function of the universe \cite{hartleH}, where one has a Euclidean path-integral over four-dimensional metrics.
 This state then satisfies the Hamiltonian constraint of Einstein gravity, in the form of the Wheeler-DeWitt equation \cite{deWitt67c}.

-For more general classical spacetimes, and similarly for quantum gravity, one can argue that path integrals are actually unavoidable, because for any non-trivial spacetimes involving wormholes, in which there exist achronal regions \cite{hartle88,hartle94,thorneCTC,visser}, it is already known that one must employ path integrals to handle the dynamics of even simple particles.
-In these situations, conventional Hamiltonian framework is then no longer applicable, and simple Hamiltonian evolution is undefined, whereas path integrals can still compute transition amplitudes/probabilities.

-Much of the literature on this whole topic is quite abstract and formal; our approach in this paper will be to start with simple cases and then generalize.
-Moreover, it seems to us that some of the key issues which still need to be clarified are quite down to earth in nature.
-These issues and questions include: